hunterjackson/docs/source/hazelcast.rst

 With Format
 ~~~~~~~~~~~

-Hazelcast requires that data stored in collections and topics is serializable.
+ requires that data stored in collections and topics is serializable.
 The Sink offers two modes to store data.

 *Avro* In this mode the Sink converts the SinkRecords from Kafka to Avro encoded byte arrays.
 *Json* In this mode the Sink converts the SinkRecords from Kafka to Json strings and stores the resulting bytes.